 All waters shall be maintained free of toxic substances in concentrations that produce detrimental physiological responses in human, plant, animal, or aquatic life.

-Each Regional Water Board basin plan has a narrative water quality objective for toxicity similar to the above.
+Each Regional Water Board Basin Plan has a narrative water quality objective for toxicity similar to the above.
 The narrative water quality objective is evaluated by selecting an appropriate numeric evaluation guideline, in accordance with section 6.1.3 of the Listing Policy.

 Test and control organism responses (e.g., mortality, growth, reproduction) are measured and results are evaluated to determine if there is a statistically significant difference in responses between the test and the control organisms.
 Each sample tested that has at least one species and response (either sub-lethal or lethal) that was determined to be significantly toxic compared to the control by the Test of Significant Toxicity (“TST”) or other statistical approach would be considered to have a toxic effect and thereby an exceedance.
 Each sample with an exceedance is counted only once even if more than one species for that sample shows a significant difference from the control.
 One LOE may summarize the results for multiple test species.
 Determination of waterbody placement on the 303(d) list based on toxicity is described in section 3.6 of the Listing Policy.